- Sort by:

 American, 1862 - 1938

-Edmund Charles Tarbell was born 26 April 1862 in West Groton, Massachusetts and raised by his grandparents in the Boston suburb of Dorchester.
+Edmund Charles Tarbell was born 26 April 1862 in West Groton, Massachusetts and raised by his grandparents.
 He showed an early aptitude for drawing, studied briefly at the Massachusetts Normal School (1877-1878), and at the age of fifteen was apprenticed at the Forbes Lithographic Company.

 After three years at Forbes, Tarbell entered the Boston Museum School where he befriended fellow students Frank W. Benson (1862-1951) and Robert Reid (1862-1929), and studied under Otto Grundmann (1844-1890) and Frederick Crowninshield (1845-1918).
 In 1884 Tarbell joined Benson and Reid at the Academie Julian in Paris.
 Among his teachers were Gustave Boulanger (1824-1888), Jules-Joseph Lefebvre (1836-1911), Adolphe William Bouguereau (1825-1888), and the American expatriate William Turner Dannat (1853-1929).
 In France Tarbell became aware of the work of the Impressionists and was able to study at length paintings by Old Masters in the collection of the Louvre.
 Before returning to America, Tarbell and Benson traveled through Italy and England.